 - Protective Gowns

-All personal protective equipment will be cleaned, laundered, and disposed of by the College at no cost to the staff and students.
-The College, at no cost to the staff and students, will make all repairs and replacements.
+All personal protective equipment will be cleaned, laundered, and disposed of by the University at no cost to the staff and students.
+The University, at no cost to the staff and students, will make all repairs and replacements.

 All garments that are penetrated by blood shall be removed immediately or as soon as feasible.
 All personal protective equipment will be removed before leaving the work area.